Frequently Asked Questions

 - Is a STEM background required to apply for the Bridge program?

 A stem-background is not required.
 Applicants from all disciplines are encouraged to apply.
 If you are admitted to the course and do not have a stem background we recommend preparing by brushing up on some college algebra, and some exposure to programming is helpful.
-In the course you will be programming in C++, but a simple language like Python will help you get familiar with the notion of programming, and can be learned outside of the classroom using free online resources such as Coursera or YouTube.
+To get started, the following resources are suggested for students to take prior to the beginning of the Bridge course:

 - How do I enroll in the Bridge Program?